awesomeWM/awesome/docs/09-options.md

  </tr>
 </table>

-This options disable the built-in real transparency support.
+This option disable the built-in real transparency support.
 This means titlebars and wiboxes can no longer be made fully transparent.
 If you don't use a compositing manager such as `compton` or `picom`, this will only improve reliability and portability.
 Transparency is enabled by default and this should